-The dealer’s bottom card shall then be turned over to face up.
+The Dealer’s bottom card shall then be turned over to face up.

 9.0 Betting Round

-9.1 After the cards have been dealt the players may pick up their cards and decide whether to fold or make a bet wager.
+9.1 After the cards have been dealt the players may pick up their cards and decide whether to Fold or make a Bet Wager.

 9.2 A player who decides to fold shall place his/her cards face down on the table.
-The dealer shall then, in relation to each player who has folded:
+The Dealer shall then, in relation to each player who has folded: